15 Sleep habits of highly successful people

 Meditating for just 10 minutes a day is already enough to benefit from improved focus and cognitive performance, as well as better sleep.

-Who else practises morning meditation?
-Tim Ferriss, Tom Bilyeu and Arianna Huffington.
+Who else practices morning meditation?
+Tim Ferriss, Tom Bilyeu, and Arianna Huffington.

 8. Unplug before bed